Where to Stay in Slovenia: Best Areas, Cities & Smart Bases

 COAST TOWN

 Narrow alleys, bell-tower views and evenings by the water.
-Car-free centre means parking logistics matter.
+The centre is car-free, which is exactly why parking and access decide whether this base feels romantic or annoying.

 Best for: couples, slow evenings, sea views with cultural texture.